Vulnerabilities detected by Azure Active Directory Identity Protection

 To enable users to carry out privileged operations, organizations need to grant users temporary or permanent privileged access in Azure AD, Azure or Office 365 resources, or other SaaS apps.
 Each of these privileged users increases the attack surface of your organization.
 This vulnerability helps you identify users with unnecessary privileged access, and take appropriate action to reduce or eliminate the risk they pose.

-We recommend that your organization uses Azure AD Privileged Identity Management to manage, control, and monitor privileged identities and their access to resources in Azure AD as well as other Microsoft online services like Office 365 or Microsoft Intune.
+We recommend organizations use Azure AD Privileged Identity Management to manage, control, and monitor privileged identities in Azure AD as well as other Microsoft online services like Office 365 or Microsoft Intune.

 For more information, see Azure AD Privileged Identity Management.